To contact mentors, please email them through SIS.

 Karen Tyler

-Earth Science Mentor & Science Program Leader
+Science Mentor & Program Leader

 Your student was born with a natural sense of curiosity and wonder about the world around them, and you want them to hang onto that as they grow up.
 Karen is here to help.
 In her words, “I have a passion for learning anything, but science is my favorite because I can learn about it while I am outdoors doing what I love.
 I think it is amazing that you can learn from any situation if you take time to stop and think about it.”
 Karen is excited to not only help your student learn science but become more aware of the incredible science around them every day.